All-Star Superman: Plot

 Nearing death, Superman accomplishes the "Twelve Labors of Superman" – a variety of tasks that significantly help both humans and Kryptonians – and completes his last will and testament.
-Meanwhile, Luthor survives and escapes his execution after taking a formula similar to what Superman made for Lois, and he begins razing Metropolis with the aid of Solaris, an artificial star that corrupts the Sun and turns it blue.
+Meanwhile, Luthor survives and escapes his execution after taking a formula similar to what Superman made for Lois, and he begins razing Metropolis with the aid of Solaris, an artificial star that corrupts the Sun and turns it red.
 After Superman defeats Solaris, Clark returns to the Daily Planet to submit his article, but falls dead.
-As the staff tries to save him, Superman awakes on his home planet of Krypton and meets his Kryptonian father Jor-El, who reveals that Superman's body is converting itself to a solar radio-consciousness.
-He offers him a choice; remain among the dead or return to life long enough to defeat Luthor.
+As the staff tries to save him, Superman awakes on his home planet of Krypton and meets his father Jor-El, who reveals that Superman's body is converting itself to a solar radio-consciousness.
+He offers him a choice; remain dead or return to life long enough to defeat Luthor.
 Clark wakes up, and confronts Luthor, firing a gravity gun at him.
 The gravity gun warps time for Luthor, speeding up the exhaustion of his powers.
 As his powers fade, Luthor briefly sees Superman's vision of Earth, and weeps before Superman knocks him out.
-Superman proclaims his eternal love for Lois and kisses her before becoming solar radio-consciousness and repairing the Sun.
+Superman proclaims his eternal love for Lois and kisses her before becoming a solar consciousness and repairing the Sun.

-One year later, Lois admires a monument dedicated to Superman and tells Jimmy that she believes Superman will return if he can create an artificial heart for the Sun.
+One year later, Lois admires a monument dedicated to Superman and tells Jimmy Olsen that she believes Superman will return if he can create an artificial heart for the Sun.
 Superman, now a solar being, lives inside the Sun and maintains machinery to keep it alive.
 Meanwhile, Quintum reveals a new P.R.O.J.E.C.T in case something happens, and unveils it by standing before a door with Superman's characteristic emblem, with its usual "S" replaced with the number "2".

 Reception

 Sales

 The first issue was released in November 2005 and was a sales success, ranking second in the top 300 comics for that period, with Infinite Crisis #2 being the top seller.
-The second issue also ranked second in the top 300 comics for the January 2006 period, with pre-order sales of 124,328; Infinite Crisis #4 being the top seller that month.
+The second issue also ranked second in the top 300 comics for the January 2006 period, with pre-order sales of 124,328; Infinite Crisis #4 was the top seller that month.
 The series completed its run upon publication of its final issue in October 2008.